Chapter System Explained

-The IYNA Chapter system is divided into 3 levels: chapters, Local Chapter Networks (LCNs), and National Chapter Networks (NCNs).
+The IYNA Chapter system is divided into 2 levels: Chapters and National Chapter Networks (NCNs).

-Chapter: IYNA chapters are the most local level.
-They are generally centered around schools, colleges, or communities, and comprised of relatively small groups of students.
-Each chapter has autonomy over their leadership and activities.
-Qualifications to become a chapter are very flexible: chapters just need to dedicate a substantial ammount of time to neuroscience, so general science/biology/medicine clubs can be eligible in addition to clubs that just do neuroscience.
-Additionally, chapters do not necessarily have to be built around a school: they could also be online communities, such as Facebook groups.
+Chapter: IYNA chapters generally center around schools, colleges, or communities, and comprised of relatively small groups of students.
+Each chapter has autonomy over its leadership and activities.
+Requirements to become a chapter are flexible; chapters need to dedicate a substantial amount of time to neuroscience and are recommended to have an adult advisor.
 For more information about chapters, see the IYNA Chapter Handbook.

-NCN: NCNs are the national/territorial level.
-NCNs oversee LCNs and chapters and manage most of the IYNA's day-to-day operations in their respective countries.
+National Chapter Network (NCN): NCNs oversee chapters and manage IYNA's ground-level operations in their respective countries.
+NCNs also hold country-wide events that are geared toward the students in their country.
 If your country does not currently have an NCN and you are interested in starting one, please contact us.